-Deborah Mitchell is a Social Security Disability claimant’s attorney providing Social Security Disability, Veterans Disability Law and Supplemental Security Income benefit services to claimants in East Alabama and West Georgia.
-She is also an accredited VA attorney assisting deserving Veterans with their disability benefits.
+Deborah Mitchell is a Social Security Disability claimant’s attorney providing Social Security Disability and Supplemental Security Income benefit services to claimants in East Alabama and West Georgia.

 Our Practice Areas

 If you have worked and paid Social Security taxes for five of the last ten years, and you are disabled due to a mental and /or physical impairment, you may qualify for Social Security Disability Benefits.

 Either go in person to the local Social Security office or phone the regional Social Security office to file your initial application for disability benefits.
 Expect your first application to be denied.
 Most initial applications are denied.
 If you have not already contacted an attorney, this would be the time to consult with one.
 If your initial application for benefits is denied, you must appeal your denial within sixty days.
 Some states, including Georgia, have a reconsideration process.
 However, there is still a sixty-day window for appeal.
 In your appeal, you request a hearing before an Administrative Law Judge.
 This judge hears testimony and reviews your doctor’s reports, your own records and your application.
 The judge will usually take several months or longer before issuing a decision in your case.

 Each claim is different.
 A short document such as this one cannot completely prepare you to present your case, and an attorney cannot determine in advance how a judge will rule in a case.
 However, there are some simple rules to follow:

 - Never exaggerate your medical problems, but never minimize them either.

 - Provide all relevant details and specific examples but don’t ramble in your testimony.

 - Continue to see your own doctor on a regular basis throughout your claim.
 Long periods of time with no medical treatment could be used as evidence that you were not disabled during that time.